Articles

 Why Ground Testing is Important to Maintain Adequate Grounding And Bonding

 Ground testing is typically performed in two stages.
 The first is conducted during the construction of a building to ensure proper installation of the electrical system.
-And the second involves routine ground testing to ensure the ‘actual’ arrangements perform as ‘predicted’ at the design stage.
-Thus, to avoid costly and fatal errors.
+The second involves routine ground testing to ensure the ‘actual’ arrangements perform as ‘predicted’ at the design stage, thus avoiding costly and fatal errors.

 Ground Testing